 - Physical assault; - Direct or implied threats that submission to sexual advances will be a condition of employment, work status, promotion, grades, work references, or letters of recommendation; - Sexual behavior that is unwelcome.
-Such behavior may include, but is not limited to, the following: - Comments of a sexual nature; 0 Sexually explicit statements, questions, jokes, or anecdotes; 0 Unnecessary or undesirable physical contact; $\bigcirc$ Unwanted, offensive, and/or uninvited comments about another's 0 physical appearance; Display of pictures with sexual content; 0 Persistent, unwanted attempts to change a professional relationship to 0 an amorous relationship; Subtle propositions for sexual activity or direct propositions of a sexual 0 nature; Uninvited letters, emails, telephone calls, text messages, instant 0 sexual activities.
+Such behavior may include, but is not limited to, the following:

-messages or other correspondence or writings referring to or depicted
+0 Comments of a sexual nature; 0 Sexually explicit statements, questions, jokes, or anecdotes; 0 Unnecessary or undesirable physical contact; 0 Unwanted, offensive, and/or uninvited comments about another's physical appearance; 0 Display of pictures with sexual content; 0 Persistent, unwanted attempts to change a professional relationship to an amorous relationship; 0 Subtle propositions for sexual activity or direct propositions of a sexual nature; 0 Uninvited letters, emails, telephone calls, text messages, instant messages or other correspondence or writings referring to or depicted sexual activities.